 - B.F.A.
 Dance Performance and Education, Towson University

-- M.A.
+- M.S.W.
 Social Work LGSW, University of Maryland, Batimore

 - Aerial Teaching Certificate, Nimble Arts

 - Previously Perfomed with: Burklyn Ballet Theatre, Six Flags America, Baltimore Aerial Dance, DEVIATED THEATRE

 Alex Krebs began dancing when she was a little girl.
 The biographer did not know her then, but if they were to guess, Alex was the 8-year-old telling all the other 8-year old’s where to stand in the dance.
 Little Alex was probably the only one to know all the Arabesque positions, and let’s face it- who really does?
 Alex found herself on the Dance Company at Hammond High School, where she met the biographer, who was most likely somersaulting down the theatre aisles at the time.
 Here, Alex travelled to Disney World to perform for mice and small princesses.
 She decided that she liked dance quite a bit and she would do it some more.
 She can also sing and act by the way, just a little ball of talent this one.
 Alex went to Howard Community College where she performed in many a dance show and played the most captivating Bebe Benzeheimer from a Chorus Line community college has ever seen.
 She then went to UMBC where she became famous for being able to look amazing on stage simply standing still (She looks awesome doing dancy things too of course).
 Alex is one of the lucky few who can rock any hair color.
 She enjoys a cup of iced coffee and a bowl of queso, but maybe not together.
 Something most people don’t know about Alex is that she has a knack for writing humorous haikus.